 The children also practice reading (and spelling) what we call ‘tricky words’, such as ‘once,’ ‘have,’ ‘said’ and ‘where’.

 The children practise their reading with books that match the phonics and the ‘tricky words’ they know.
 They start believing that they can read and this does wonders for their confidence.

 RWI carries on through to Key Stage 1 where the children will continue to learn to read and write 44+ sounds and corresponding letters.
 In addition to this, they will develop their reading further by, ‘holding a sentence’ and completing comprehension activities whilst moving through the different coloured levels (Ditty, Red, Green, Purple, Pink, Orange, Yellow, Blue and Grey).

-We use various assessments to find track out children’s progress in reading.
-We use this information to decide what reading group they should be in.
-Your child will work with children who are at the same reading level as him or her.
+We use regular assessments to track our children’s progress in reading and use this information to decide what reading group they should be in.
+Your child will work with children who are at the same reading level as them.
 Children will move to a different group as they make progress.
-Some children who require additional support will receive 1:1 tuition with a reading teacher.
+Some children who require additional support will receive 1:1 tuition with one of our skilled reading teachers.